4261.1 AR - Personal Illness/Injury Leave

 After any absence due to illness or injury, the employee shall submit a completed and signed district absence form to his/her immediate supervisor.

-The Superintendent or designee may require an employee to visit a physician selected by the district and at district expense in order to receive a report on the medical condition of the employee.
+In addition, the Superintendent or designee may require an employee to visit a physician selected by the district and at district expense in order to receive a report on the medical condition of the employee.
 The report shall include a statement as to the employee’s need for further leave of absence and a prognosis for when the employee will be able to return to work.
 If the report concludes that the employee’s condition does not warrant continued absence, the Superintendent or designee, after giving notice to the employee, may deny further leave.

 Before returning to work, an employee who has been absent for surgery, hospitalization or extended medical treatment may be asked to submit a letter from his/her physician stating that he/she is able to return and stipulating any recommended restrictions or limitations.